scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 – which influences the batch size :cite:`sievert2021improving`.
 For example, if models are poorly initialized, then using a large batch size has no benefit: the gradient—or direction to the optimal model—for each example will produce very similar numbers.
-In illustration is given in Figure :ref:`fig:eg`.
+An illustration is given in Figure :ref:`fig:eg`.

 .. latex::